grifano/goit-react-hw-04/README.md

 - Ensured no errors or warnings in the console.
 - Maintained clean and understandable JavaScript code using Prettier for formatting.

+## Component List

+- `App`: The root component containing the main structure.
+- `SearchBar`: Component with a form to search for images.
+- `ImageGallery`: Component to display a list of image cards.
+- `ImageCard`: Individual image item within the gallery.
+- `Loader`: Loading spinner displayed during image fetch.
+- `ErrorMessage`: Displayed when an error occurred during image fetch.
+- `LoadMoreBtn`: Button to load more images.
+- `ImageModal`: Modal window to display an enlarged version of the image.